silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 # Template Syntax

-SilverStripe templates are plain text files that have `.ss` extension and located within the `templates` directory of a module, theme, or your `mysite` folder.
 A template can contain any markup language (e.g HTML, CSV, JSON..) and before being rendered to the user, they're processed through [api:SSViewer].
 This process replaces placeholders such as `$Var` with real content from your [model](../model) and allows you to define logic controls like `<% if $Var %>`.

 An example of a SilverStripe template is below: